Clone & Commit via Web

 foobar.
 The repository was created via the Codeberg website including a

-Cloning refers to the process of creating an identical copy of a repository to the local machine.
+Cloning refers to the process of creating an identical copy of an online repository to the local machine.

 Copy the repo URL from the Codeberg website to your Git client using the